4RK4N/ttt-bot/README.md

 after 7 days.

-Configure which channels are watched with `channelIds` (an array of channel IDs) in `data/links-pics-vids-autothread/config.json`.
+Configure which channels are watched with `channelIds` (an array of channel IDs) in `data/links-pics-vids-autothread/config.json`, or tick them in a channel picker in the [Web editor](#web-editor).
 This module reads message content, so the bot needs the privileged **Message Content** intent enabled in the Developer Portal (Bot -> Privileged Gateway Intents).
 If `channelIds` is empty, the module stays disabled.

 ## Project layout